TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-18-how-i-almost-missed-my-talk-in-php-asia-conference.md

 - from Riga to Istanbul - 3 hours
 - and from Istanbul to Singapore - 10 hours!

-I had 4 hours break at each airport because the airport is so fun, right?
-I risked in Riga a bit and went from airport to the city center, just to get fresh rain and**good coffee**.
+I had 4 hours break at each airport because airports are so fun, right?
+I took a risk in Riga and went from airport to the city center, just to get fresh rain and a good coffee.
 I made it - thanks EU internet treat!

 I decided to spend my 4 hours in Istanbul Airport since it was my first time flying more than 3 hours and I was scared that I fill fuck something up if I'd got to the city.

-I was a responsible traveler:
+I felt like a responsible traveler:

 - I found a gate 709,
 - sit in front of it, **3 meters** from the table where airport worker checks your passport and ticket